lilimelgar/wp5_mediasuite/README.md

 #### Start the compass watcher

-LABO Uses the [SASS]() CSS precompiler to generate the main stylesheet (main.css), so whenever you want to change the overall styling, start the compass watcher by going into the /src/static folder followed by running:
+LABO Uses the [SASS](http://sass-lang.com/) CSS extension language in combination with [Compass](http://compass-style.org/) to generate the main stylesheet (/src/static/css/main.css).

+So, whenever you want to change the overall styling, start the compass watcher by going into the /src/static folder followed by running:

 ```
 compass watch
 ```

-While the watcher is running any changes to the *.scss files in the /static/sass folder will be compiled into /static/css/main.css
+While the watcher is running any changes to the *.scss files in the /static/sass folder will be compiled into /src/static/css/main.css

+You can change the compass configuration by editing /src/static/config.rb

 ### CLARIAH component library